mulle-sde/mulle-sde/README.md

-   extension      : manage language and buildtool extensions fetch          : fetch the sourcetree headerorder    : show header includes for dependencies and libraries ignore         : block files from being crafted init           : create a new project json           : show dependencies and libraries as JSON
+   extension      : manage language and buildtool extensions fetch          : fetch the sourcetree headerorder    : show header includes for dependencies and libraries howto          : show list of development topics for more extensive help ignore         : block files from being crafted init           : create a new project json           : show dependencies and libraries as JSON